-This example shows the use of JavaScript with the vSphere Automation SDK for REST to send a session creation request to the vCenter Server Appliance using vCenter Single Sign-On credentials.
+This example shows the use of JavaScript with the vSphere Automation SDK for REST to send a session creation request to vCenter Server by using vCenter Single Sign-On credentials.

 The example retrieves a session cookie for future authentication.
 The JavaScript code depends on the Node.js package, which allows it to run standalone.